Ten Nights in a Barroom (1926 film)

+Ten Nights in a Barroom is a 1926 American silent drama race film directed by Roy Calnek and starring Charles Gilpin, Lawrence Chenault, and Myra Burwell.

-Plot summary
+Plot

 A man begins drinking heavily after he is swindled out of his mill.
 After his daughter is killed by a blow to the head during a bar fight, he is reborn and runs for mayor.